kenmcmil/dslabs/handout-files/README.md

 We get there through five steps:
 - Lab 0: Investigate the framework code using a ping server.
-- Lab 1: Implement remote procedure call interface supporting many clients speaking to a server implementing a key-value store, with exactly-once semantics.
+- Lab 1: Implement replicated key-value stores providing eventual consistency.
 - Lab 2: Design and implement a key-value primary-backup replication system for the key-value store, such that the system will continue to operate through (most) individual server failures.